tylcos/TSL/README.md

-# STL
+# Test Scripting Language
-Tokenizer and runtime for the Test Scripting Language.
+Parser, interpreter, and compiler for a test scripting language with the goal of being a precursor to a more general purpose language system.

 # Sample Program
 ```